chbh-opensource/mri-on-bear-edu/docs/workshop5/preprocessing.md

-# Pre-processing the functional MRI data
+# Troubleshooting brain extraction with BET

-In the first part of the workshop,
+In the first part of the workshop, you will learn the proper skull-stripping of T1 scans using FSL's Brain Extraction Tool (BET), including troubleshooting techniques for problematic cases, as well as organizing neuroimaging data files through proper naming conventions.

 <h2>Background and set-up</h2>